siegerx3/angular-tinymce/README.md

 ```

 ##### Events
-If you want to bind any TinyMCE event just use the output property:
+If you want to bind any TinyMce event, just use the output property:
 (Event names are all lowercase)
 ```html
 <tinymce-editor (click)='yourHandler($event)'></tinymce-editor>